May 20, 2013

 Once you’ve built your mockups, obtained funding, and found your engineers, you are ready to jump headlong into the app development process.
 But apps don’t build themselves, even if you have someone to design it and another ready to code it.
 Like the conductor of an orchestra brings together the various instruments to compose a single musical piece, you need to bring together your designers, engineers and others so that their work culminates in the creation of your app.
 The truth about developing apps is that without proper management your project is liable to go off the tracks and turn into a complete train wreck.

-The best way to keep your app on track is to keep your development schedules short, and to release often.
+The best way to keep your app on track is to keep your development schedules short and to release often.
 This brings two benefits: you don’t let issues go undetected for very long, and you validate your assumptions with customer feedback before investing a huge amount of time in development.

 I like to break down a single release of an app into the following milestones: